Bilinear representation mitigates reversal curse and enables consistent model editing: Abstract

 \section{Abstract}

-The reversal curse---a language model's (LM) inability to infer an unseen fact ``B is A'' from a learned fact ``A is B''---is widely considered a fundamental limitation.
+The reversal curse---a language model's inability to infer an unseen fact ``B is A'' from a learned fact ``A is B''---is widely considered a fundamental limitation.
 We show that this is not an inherent failure but an artifact of how models encode knowledge.
-By training LMs from scratch on a synthetic dataset of relational knowledge graphs, we demonstrate that bilinear relational structure emerges in their hidden representations.
-This structure substantially alleviates the reversal curse, enabling LMs to infer unseen reverse facts.
-Crucially, we also find that this bilinear structure plays a key role in consistent model editing.
-When a fact is updated in a LM with this structure, the edit correctly propagates to its reverse and other logically dependent facts.
-In contrast, models lacking this representation not only suffer from the reversal curse but also fail to generalize edits, further introducing logical inconsistencies.
-Our results establish that training on a relational knowledge dataset induces the emergence of bilinear internal representations, which in turn enable LMs to behave in a logically consistent manner after editing.
-This implies that the success of model editing depends critically not just on editing algorithms but on the underlying representational geometry of the knowledge being modified.
+Our results demonstrate that training from scratch on synthetic relational knowledge graphs leads to the emergence of a bilinear relational structure within the models' hidden representations.
+This structure alleviates the reversal curse and facilitates inference of unseen reverse facts.
+Crucially, this bilinear geometry is foundational for consistent model editing: updates to a single fact propagate correctly to its reverse and logically dependent relations.
+In contrast, models lacking this representation suffer from the reversal curse and fail to generalize model edits, leading to logical inconsistencies.
+Our results establish that training on a relational knowledge dataset induces the emergence of bilinear internal representations, which in turn support language models in behaving in a logically consistent manner after editing.
+This suggests that the efficacy of language model editing depends not only on the choice of algorithm but on the underlying representational geometry of the knowledge itself.